 Stiffness: The back of your ankle may feel a little stiff due to the swelling of the bursa.

 The retrocalcaneal bursa can be drained and occasionally cortisone or a sclerosing agent such as dextrose can be injected with the hope to stop fluid from reaccumulating.
-True treatment will involve identifying and treating the underlying pathology that lead to fluid accumulation.
+True treatment for this condition will involve identifying and treating the underlying pathology that lead to fluid accumulation.